Let’s talk about the best Disney boy names.

 Now, on to my picks for a dozen of the best Disney boy names.

 The Incredibles debuted in 2004, and then, fourteen long years later, the sequel came along.
 In between, American parents took to naming their boys Cash, Nash, and Dash – just like the only son of Mr. and Mrs. Incredible, Dashiell Robert Parr, known for his super-speed.
 The first two names were influenced by music and television, but Dash seems to owe its rise to the Disney-Pixar movies.
 Only a handful of boys were named Dash prior to the first movie.
 In 2005, we welcomed 35 newborn Dashes.
-And by 2014, the name had cracked the US Top 1000.
+And by 2014, the name had cracked the US Top 1000, where it remains today.
 While long form Dashiell has never quite caught on, Dash feels like an almost mainstream favorite today.

 Flynn Rider sounds quite dashing, the kind of name you’d expect on a romantic hero in a Disney princess flick.
 And we do meet the character in 2010’s take on the Rapunzel story, Tangled.
 But the movie is full of surprises.
 Flynn’s real name is Eugene.
 And the princess?
 She mostly saves herself.
 And Flynn/Eugene, too.
 While Flynn owes something to the success of Finn, Tangled played a big part, too.
 In 2010, just 81 boys were named Flynn.
 By 2011, that number rocketed to 212 births, and 339 in 2012.
 The name peaked in 2015, and has fallen slightly since, but remains a Top 1000 go-to.
 One more factor?
 Orlando Bloom, star of so many Disney Pirates movies, named his son with Miranda Kerr Flynn in January 2011.